telerik/fiddler-jam-docs/fj-extension/predefined-link.md

 1. You'll use the received Jam predefined link to record a network request.

-- Finally, you will submit the issue to the Fiddler Jam Portal cloud space, where the predefined link creator can further investigate your case.
+1. You will submit the issue to the Fiddler Jam Portal cloud space, where the predefined link creator can further investigate your case.

 ## Recording a Log